All Episodes

 Ultimately, I think Tom Barrett will pull this out.

-All right, though, which is it?
+All right, now, which is it?

-It's not a standalone election.
+It's not the standalone election.

 It's just what's going on in Wisconsin.